 3. Pushing them is good for them

-If she didn’t hike that day, she would’ve stayed home and watched too much tv.
-Sure, it’s nice to have some days to just chill out, but I don’t want it becoming a habit (which it feels like some days when we’re living in a house).
-Asking her to hike 7 miles, while hard, is totally doable for my kids and therefore, no whining will get them out of work.
+If she hadn’t hiked that day, she would’ve stayed home and watched too much TV.
+Sure, it’s nice to have some days to just chill out, but I don’t want it to become a habit (which it feels like some days when we’re living in a house).
+Asking her to hike 7 miles, while hard, is doable for my kids, and therefore, no whining will get them out of work.

 4. Never feel guilty for making your kids hike

 She likes it.
 I watch her scramble, gather rocks, wet her hair in the stream, and play in the dirt.
 She’s happy.
 Sure her legs might be a little tired but being outdoors and in nature is bringing her a lot of joy.
 Sure, I felt a little guilty for the day I made Isabelle hike all four passes of the Maroon Bells Loop in one day, but only a little guilty.
 And she’d be the first to say that it wasn’t that bad.

 Related Blog: Guide To Backpacking The Maroon Bells 4 Pass Loop

 The worst thing is to hold woth a kid with low blood sugar.
 Make sure you pack protein and fat like nuts and salami.
 It makes a huge difference.

 This one can be hard for me because I love to space out on the trail but striking up a conversation and listening to my kids talk while hiking always keeps their feet moving and is a great way to bond with your child.

 Related Blog: 12 Tips For Hiking With Kids

 If you only hike occasionally it might be hard for them to learn to adapt.
 If you keep pushing at a reasonable level, your reluctant hiker may end up loving the trail.